jo-rivera/difi-wireshark-dissector/README.md

 # DIFI Dissector

 This repo contains a [DIFI](#https://dificonsortium.org/) dissector plugin for Wireshark.
-It supports decoding of Context, Data and Version packets as defines in v1.0.0 of the DIFI spec.
+It supports decoding of Context, Data and Version packets as defined in v1.0.0 of the DIFI spec.

 # Pre-requisites
 * Install [Wireshark](https://www.wireshark.org/)